elisamunoz/birdsongs-project/README.md

 ## Deployment

+My project was made using Visual Studio and I used GitHub to create an external version control repository to create back ups in case of unexpected major errors.
+* I created a new workspace in Visual Studio, creating all files and folder necessary.
+* Imported the libraries I was going to use * Created a new repository in GitHub making regular commits and push to save my work.
-This website is hosted and deployed using GitHub pages.
+* This project is hosted and deployed using GitHub pages.
 The link to my website is: [Birdsongs of the World](https://elisamunoz.github.io/birdsongs-project/)

+To run this project locally:
+* Click on the “Clone or Download” button
+* Copy the URL
+* Open a bash terminal and move it to a directory* Type “git clone” and paste the URL

 ## Credits